-Parameter Description Synchronization Automatically Synchronize iFolders: Select this check box to enable synchronization for all iFolders on this computer under your current local login or logon identity.
+Parameter Description When file path exceeds optimal limit Select this check box to display a pop-up message in the notification area whenever a file path exceeds the system-defined maximum length.
+For example, on Windows-based platforms, the number of characters in a path must be less than 248.
+Deselect this check box to disable this notification.
+When iFolders are shared Select this check box to display a pop-up message in the notification area whenever you receive a new invitation to share an iFolder.
+Deselect this check box to disable this notification.
+When conflicts arise Select this check box to display a pop-up message in the notification area whenever a conflict occurs on synchronizing files.
+Deselect this check box to disable the pop-up messages for synchronization conflicts.
+Whenever conflicts occur, the iFolder Error icon is displayed on the iFolder.
+Synchronization Automatically Synchronize iFolders: Select this check box to enable synchronization for all iFolders on this computer under your current local login or logon identity.
 Deselect the check box to disable synchronization.
-If you disable automatic synchronization and then enable it again, you must synchronize the files manually for the first time for the changes to take effect.
-For instance, consider a scenario where you disable automatic synchronization and then manually synchronize your iFolders.
-Now, you again enable automatic synchronization.
-Your iFolders will not get synchronized automatically even though automatic synchronization is enabled until you manually synchronize your iFolders for the first time.
-After the first manual synchronization, subsequent synchronizations will take place automatically as per the synchronization interval specified.
-For more information on manual synchronization, see Section 7.12.1, "Synchronizing Files on Demand," on page 92 Synchronize iFolders Every: Specify the minimum interval to use for

 Synchronize iFolders Every: Specify the minimum interval to use for synchronizing iFolders on this computer under your current local login or logon identity.
 Specify the value and units.
 The default is 5 minutes if this option is enabled.
 The minimum interval can be set to 5 seconds.

-If you use the iFolder client with Novell iFolder 3.8 server, the effective minimum synchronization interval is always the largest value of the following settings:

-- The system policy default of zero (0), unless there is a user policy set.
-If a user policy is set, the user policy overrides the system policy, whether the user policy is larger or smaller in value. - The local machine policy, or the setting on the client machine synchronizing with the server. - The iFolder (collection) policy. - 3 Click Close to close the iFolder Preferences dialog box.
+If you use the iFolder client with iFolder server, the effective minimum synchronization interval is always the largest value of the following settings: The system policy default of zero (0), unless there is a user policy set.
+If a user policy is set, the user policy overrides the system policy, whether the user policy is larger or smaller in value.
+The local machine policy, or the setting on the client machine synchronizing with the server.
+The iFolder (collection) policy.

+3 Click Close to close the iFolder Preferences dialog box.

-6.7 Configuring Local Firewall Settings for iFolder Traffic
+7.7 Configuring Local Firewall Settings for iFolder Traffic

-If you use a local firewall, you must set your firewall to allow iFolder to choose a local dynamic port or configure a local static port for the iFolder client to communicate locally (the same computer) with Mono® XSP Server. iFolder uses Mono XSP Web services to communicate via HTTP with the Novell iFolder enterprise servers where you have iFolder accounts.
+If you use a local firewall, you must set your firewall to allow iFolder to choose a local dynamic port or configure a local static port for the iFolder client to communicate locally (the same computer) with Mono XSP Server. iFolder uses Mono XSP Web services to communicate via HTTP with the iFolder enterprise servers where you have iFolder accounts.
 The iFolder administrator configures iFolder services that determine whether communications use HTTP in your environment.

-Your firewall does not block traffic between Mono XSP and the Novell iFolder enterprise server because Mono XSP uses the standard HTTP ports for traffic.
+Your firewall does not block traffic between Mono XSP and the iFolder enterprise server because Mono XSP uses the standard HTTP ports for traffic.
 However, if you block the traffic between the client and Mono XSP, the client has no way to communicate with the server.
 You cannot log in to your iFolder account and synchronize iFolder data.